Questions and Answers for Penn State Students

 - Engaged Scholarship Grants

 The Sustainability Institute and Penn State Center Pittsburgh invite undergraduate students in good standing to apply for Engaged Scholarship Grants.
 Students can receive a grant of $2,500 that supports experiential learning endeavors outside of the classroom.
-A number of grants will be awarded for Spring 2018.
+A number of grants will be awarded each semester.
 To apply, simply check the fellowship box on the program application form.

 Why Pittsburgh?
 Why Sustainability?